 From Copywriter to Content Strategist

-While other girls were dreaming of Barbie dolls, Krista’s proudest possession at 11 years old was a second-hand typewriter which she used to type up poems and stories that she sent to Starchild, a section in The Star newspaper for children to express themselves.
+While other girls were dreaming of Barbie dolls, Krista’s proudest possession at 11 years old was a second-hand typewriter which she used to type poems and stories that she sent to Starchild, a section in The Star newspaper for children to express themselves.
 Her submissions were published and this further fuelled her desire to write more!

-At 16, she knew what she wanted to become – a copywriter!
-Back in the 80s, her teachers were puzzled because they didn’t know what a copywriter was!
+At 16, she had a firm idea what she wanted to be – a copywriter!
+Back in the 1980s, her teachers were puzzled because they didn’t know what a copywriter was!

-Armed with her STPM results – 3As and 2Bs – she applied to Universiti Sains Malaysia to study Communication, drawing raised eyebrows from her lecturers because she could have qualified for law.
-She decided to fulfil a life-long dream to major in Journalism.
-A few years later, Krista returned to her alma mater to get her Master’s Degree in English Language Studies and Linguistics because she was itching for something interesting to do!
+Still, she was determined.
+Armed with her stellar STPM results – 3As and 2Bs – she applied to Universiti Sains Malaysia to study Communication, drawing raised eyebrows from her lecturers because she could have qualified for law.
+She majored in Journalism because she loved the written word.
+In 2004, Krista returned to her alma mater to study for her Master’s Degree in English Language and Linguistics because she was itching for something interesting to do!